maasglobal/maas-schemas/README.md

 2) Watch for changes and run tests & validation automatically
       $ npm run watch

-3) Map the schema Id accordingly to mapping.js
+3) Deprecated: Map the schema Id accordingly to mapping.js

 4-n) Add the id to README.md for documentation
 ```